basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

 }
 ---

-An introduction to eventual consistency and what it means in terms of handling data with Riak.

 In a distributed and fault-tolerant environment like Riak, server and network failures are expected.
 Riak is designed to respond to requests even when servers are offline or the cluster is experiencing a network partition.
+Riak accomplishes this by enabling conflicting copies of data stored in the same location, as specified by [[bucket type|Using Bucket Types]], bucket, and key, to exist at the same time in the cluster.

+Let's say that node A holds a value in the key `super_bowl_winner` in the bucket `sports_champions` (which bears the bucket type `[[default|Using Bucket Types]]`).
+That value is current until the day before the Super Bowl, when the node goes down for 24 hours.
+It comes back up the next day, after the Super Bowl

+As we can see from this example, data can be inconsistent across a cluster.
+This is in the very nature of distributed, multi-node systems.
+One of the things that makes Riak's eventual consistency model powerful is that there are a wide variety of ways that data inconsistency can be resolved.

+The

 This has two notable consequences:

-* Requests can (and should) be tuned based on data model and business needs.
+* Requests can (and should) be tuned based on your data model(s) and business needs
-* Data can be inconsistent across a cluster.
+* Data can be inconsistent across a cluster

 <div class="note">
 Data inconsistencies can best be mitigated by immutability.
 Conflicting data is impossible in the absence of updates.